albert-plants/konjac/README.md

 ## Contents

-- small inner pot in plastic wrap
+- small inner pot in wrapped in plastic
-    - konjac corm
     - soiless potting medium (peat and perlite)
+    - konjac corm (in the center under the soil)
 - larger outer pot (to hold any runoff)

 ## Basic needs